Why Trust OMD?

 Admissions Requirements:

-• Bachelor’s degree (with teacher education background)
+• Bachelor’s degree with teacher education background

-• Valid teaching certificate in Physical Education (P-12)
+• Valid P-12 physical education teaching certificate

 • Completed online application